SendGrid is going to hell

 And what about the phishing link?
 Could someone have spammed this link from Chatra?
 Nope!
 Exactly one (one, fucking ONE) email was sent with this link.
 And the juicy part—where this link came from.

 One of our clients has a Facebook business page connected to Chatra.
 And someone sent him this link in a chat on that page.
-The client didn’t read the message in Chatra, and we sent it to his email.
+The client didn’t read the message in Chatra, and we sent it to their email.
 Ta-daa, the phishing link went by mail!
 Quickly ban these sick fucks, we’ll figure it out later.

 If SendGrid is a scumbag that shits on its customers, Facebook is the ultimate universal protoscumbag, shitting on everyone: on users, advertisers, businesses, media, its own employees, the sense of beauty, and common sense.